 The School of Science offers Bachelor of Arts degrees in biology, chemistry, geology, and psychology.
 Bachelor of Science degrees are offered in biology, chemistry, computer science, geology, mathematics, physics, and psychology.
 Master of Science degrees are offered in biology, chemistry, computer science, geology, mathematics, physics, and psychology.
 A Ph.D. program in rehabilitation psychology is also offered.
 All degrees awarded are Purdue University degrees, except those given in geology, which are Indiana University degrees.
-Qualified students may be authorized to pursue a Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette, or the Indiana University School of Medicine.
+Qualified students may be authorized to pursue a Purdue Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette.